CRImier/KeyboardWhiz/README.md

 If you mark some of the keys as broken and then later manage to fix them, the script will notice that and un-mark them as broken.

-Keyboards are saved into `keebs/` folder, with the default filename generated as `keeb_YYMMDD_HHMMSS.json`
-- as in, a timestamp.
+Keyboards are saved into `keebs/` folder, with the default filename generated as `keeb_YYMMDD_HHMMSS.json` - as in, a timestamp.
 Feel free to rename the JSON file at any point.

 You might need to enable the I2C device with `raspi-config`, and on x86 platforms, you might need to `sudo modprobe i2c-dev`.
 To determine the bus that the KeyboardWhiz is attached to, see which device numbers you have in `/dev/i2c`, as in, run `ls /dev/i2c-*`.
 For each bus number there, run `sudo i2cdetect -y %BUS_NUM%, substituting the bus number into `%BUS_NUM%`, for instance, `sudo i2cdetect -y 1` and forth.
+One of these buses should have `21` and `22` - that'll be the bus you have the KeyboardWhiz connected to.

 Then, adjust the `bus_num = 1` line in the script as needed - `1` works for Raspberry Pi, my laptop with a HDMI-I2C adapter needs 5, yours might differ.

 To find the line you need to adjust for changing the bus number, do `nano main.py`, then press Ctrl+W, input `bus_num =` and press Enter, it'll get you straight to the line in question.
+Change the number, press Ctrl+S to save the file, then Ctrl+X to exit.

 ## Generating PDFs